-Heat pumps are a valuable tool to heat and cool your home.
-With nearly 500+ installations, we have the experience and know how.
+With thousands of installations, we have the experience and know-how.
 We look at the heat pump installation as part of a “system” in your home, not just a stand-alone unit.

 Many people ask us “Do I need back-up heat?”
 The answer is “Yes”!
 There may be times during very cold weather that a heat pump can’t keep up.
 We can design a system that works for your home.